Retrospect – A Local History Blog

 In the spring of 1942, the army began using the Golden Gate Turf Club as a training center.
 By February 1944, the Navy took over the track to establish the Naval Landing Force Equipment Depot, the largest of three depots in the U.S. built for servicing and repairing small landing craft used during the war.

 Soon some 3,000 Navy personnel were working at the site.
 Landing craft were lined up along the track, infield and parking lot, and the grandstand and clubhouse were converted for barracks, repair shops, and offices.
-A pier was built into the bay to facilitate launching and testing of the landing craft.
+A pier was built into the bay to facilitate launching and testing of the craft.

 Racing Returns to Albany